ricmclaughlin/ricmclaughlin.github.com/_posts/2017-04-24-aws-autoscaling.md

 First, lots of basic stuff... an ASG must specify a launch configuration and only one launch config per ASG.
 A Launch Config can't be modified after creation.

 Launch configs can be made from running EC2 instance but some storage and monitoring settings are not supported.
-Tags, block devices settings, userdata, and load balancer settings including the `LoadBalancerNames` attribute is not copied over to the Launch Configuration.
+Tags, block devices settings, userdata, and load balancer settings including the `LoadBalancerNames` attribute are not copied over to the Launch Configuration.

 Spot instances can be used in an ASG but include a bid price.
 ASG will balance across AZ using bid prices.
 Spot instances can't use the same launch config as on-demand instances because they include a bid price.